joinpursuit/Pursuit-Core-Web/node/postgres_and_seeding_databases/README.md

 ```
 \l
 ```
 The database we just created should be in the list of databases that appeared.
+To exit the list of databases just type the `q` key.

 **Questions**:
 * What happens if you try to create another database with the same name?
 Try it!